OctopusDeploy/blog/blog/2023-06/step-retries/index.md

   - Product
 ---

 Octopus 2023.2 introduces step retries, a new feature that lets you add automatic retries and timeouts to deployments.
-This feature helps when you're dealing with steps that frequently fail due to temporary or transient errors during deployment.
+This feature helps you with steps that frequently fail due to temporary or transient errors during deployment.

 Watch the video below to see this new feature in action: